0xZ0F/Z0FCourse_ReverseEngineering/0x500-DLL/0x504-SayHello.md

 # Reversing and Calling `SayHello()`
-The first thing I like to do is get a general idea.
+The first thing I like to do is get a general idea of what the function is doing.
 The name of this function makes me think that it's going to "say" hello.
 This could be simply returning a string, or printing out "Hello".
 With this in mind, let's start.

 This is the disassembly of `SayHello()`:
 <p>